spring-cloud-services-samples/animal-rescue/README.md

             --enable-api-portal
 ```

-The service instance will take around five minutes to deploy.
+The service instance will take around 10-15 minutes to deploy.

 Set your default resource group name and cluster name using the following commands: